Nyangilas: Rika Tatsumi

 In April 1984, Tatsumi enrolled at Tokai University after graduating from Tokyo Metropolitan Yoyogi High School (東海大学付属相模高校).
 In October of that year, she was selected as the grand prix winner of the university's idol contest.
 This led her to appear on Fuji TV's popular mid night program, All Night Fuji, and then became a member of All Nighters, a female college student idol group exclusive to the program.
 In March 1985, she graduated from All Nighters.

 In April 1985, she was invited by a Fuji TV producer to appear the audition for Yūyake Nyan Nyan.
 Although candidates scoring more than 100 points would be accepted for the audition, she scored 142 points which made her a member of Onyanko Club.
 This score was never broken afterwards.
 Subsequently, however, when she realized that she was not suited to be an idol, she decided to pursue her own existence as a comedy-esque character.
 Thus, she became a unique representative of the unorthodox members of Onyanko Club.

 In a segment called Hello, I, Rika-chan (もしもし私リカちゃん, Moshimoshi Watashi Rikachan), which started in January 1986, she and others, including Kazuko Utsumi, a student at Toita Women's College, answered quizzes given by the music critic Masanori Ito.
-They gave a series of inexplicable answers, such as the current president of the United States is Abraham Lincoln, the capital of the United Kingdom is Paris, and the meaning of the English word "Temptaion" is temporary halt.
+They gave a series of inexplicable answers, such as the current president of the United States is Abraham Lincoln, the capital of the United Kingdom is Paris, and the meaning of the English word "Temptation" is temporary halt.
 They were criticized from various quarters for their intellect, which is unbecoming of college students.
 Tatsumi subsequently claimed on a radio program that she had just made the mistakes intentionally.
 In June 1986, in a segment called "Don't brag!! (新・エバってんじゃねえよ!!, Shin Ebattenjanēyo!)", The bickering suddenly started between her and Takaaki Ishibashi of the comedy duo Tunnels.
 On this occasion, Ishibashi became incensed and stormed out, then left the studio on his own.

 In March 1987, she made her solo debut with the song I didn't mean to (そんなつもりじゃなかったのに, Sonnatsumorijanakattanoni).
 In April 1987, she graduated from Onyanko Club along with Sayuri Kokushō, Mamiko Takai, Aki Kihara, and Kazuko utsumi.
 In March 1988, she graduated from Tokai University and went to work for Pony Canyon, which released many Onyanko Club records.
 She then got married and had one child, but got divorced.
 Since then, she has been involved in several companies, including an advertising agency and a cosmetics related business.